Should you use a car or finance broker?

 Car brokers may also undertake negotiations on behalf of the buyer, although the real benefit is usually unclear particularly when you factor in the brokerage fee.
 When cars have a long waiting list, there isn’t usually a lot of room for negotiation, anyway….

 Car finance brokerage is slightly different.
 Finance brokers mainly deal with financial organisations that will not deal directly with the public, and some of those brokers will be able to offer preferential terms because of the volume of business they place with those organisations.
 So, in essence, the broker is responsible for arranging the finance on behalf of the customer with a suitable lender.
-Finance brokers should also have the relevant permissions from the Financial Conduct Authority which allows them sell and arrange finance on behalf of customers.
+Finance brokers should also have the relevant permissions from the Financial Conduct Authority which allows them to sell and arrange finance on behalf of customers.

 Added value or added price?